LunarG/VulkanSamples/BUILD.md

 If you intend to contribute, the preferred work flow is for you to develop your contribution in a fork of this repo in your GitHub account and then submit a pull request.
-Please see the [CONTRIBUTING](CONTRIBUTING.md) file in this respository for more details.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) file in this repository for more details.

 ## Git the Bits